Keyboard shortcuts

 -5Address does not decode on this network ("Invalid address"; validity reporting belongs to validateaddress)

-vs Bitcoin Core: same core fields and the same -5 on an undecodable address, but zecd emits a fixed subset: no desc/parent_desc, no HD key path or pubkey fields, no ischange/timestamp. isvalid_orchard/receiver_types/receivers_consistent are additions.
+vs Bitcoin Core: same core fields and the same -5 on an undecodable address, plus Core's hdkeypath/ischange on own transparent addresses. zecd still emits a subset overall: no desc/parent_desc, no pubkey fields, no timestamp. isvalid_orchard/receiver_types/receivers_consistent/address_index are additions.

 vs zcashd: no equivalent; zcashd has only validateaddress/z_validateaddress, with no ownership attribution for Unified Addresses in this shape.